mlcommons/inference/cloud/image_classification/README.md

     [--time TIME] [--count COUNT] [--qps QPS]
     [--max-latency MAX_LATENCY] [--cache CACHE] [--accuracy]
 ```
-For example to run a quick test on 200ms in the 99 percentile for tensorflow you would do:
+For example, to run a quick test on 200ms in the 99 percentile for tensorflow you would do:
 ```
 python python/main.py --profile resnet50-tf --count 500 --time 60 --model models/resnet50_v1.pb --dataset-path imagenet2012 --output results.json --max-latency 0.2 --accuracy
 ```

 ```--dataset```
 use the specified dataset.
-Currently we only support imagenet.
+Currently we only support ImageNet.

 ```--dataset-path```
 path to the dataset.